 Mobile design mode

-The BEE editor includes a lot of ways that you can optimize your designs for mobile devices.
+The BEE builder includes a lot of ways that you can optimize your designs for mobile devices.
 You can hide content from certain devices, or control how they stack on smaller screens.
-Needless to say, there are quite a few features that you can use to customize the responsive behavior for your message.
+Needless to say, there are quite a few features that you can use to customize the responsive behavior for your design.

 How it works

-When working inside of the editor, you'll now see a couple of icons in the upper left-hand corner of the editor stage.
+When working inside of the builder, you'll see a couple of icons in the upper left-hand corner.

 These icons function as a toggle that allows you to switch between a desktop and mobile view.
-The desktop view will allow you to work with the same editor you're already familiar with.
-If you switch to the mobile view, the editor content area will reduce to 320px.
+The desktop view will allow you to work with the same builder you're already familiar with.
+If you switch to the mobile view, the builder content area will reduce to 320px.

-When you have the mobile view enabled, you can continue to design your message using all the same features and options.
-Keep in mind that the mobile design mode uses a grey backdrop that is not part of your message design.
+When you have the mobile view enabled, you can continue to design using all the same features and options.
+Keep in mind that the mobile design mode uses a grey backdrop that is not part of your design.

-If you're using "hide on mobile/desktop" on any content blocks within your message, you'll see another icon show up to the right of the design mode toggle.
-This icon determines whether or not you want content blocks that are hidden from your selected design mode to populate on the editor stage.
+If you're using "hide on mobile/desktop" on any content blocks within your design, you'll see another icon show up to the right of the design mode toggle.
+This icon determines whether or not you want content blocks that are hidden from your selected design mode to populate on the builder stage.

 In the screenshot below, we see someone working in mobile design mode with the toggle turned on.

-With visibility turned on, the designer can still see content that is hidden from mobile devices on the editor stage.
-If the designer wants the design mode to function more like a preview, then this option can be turned off.
+With visibility turned on, the designer can still see content that is hidden from mobile devices on the builder stage.
+If the designer wants the design mode to function as a preview, then this option can be turned off.

 Say, for example, you've inserted two versions of your company logo into a design.
 One logo has been optimized for mobile, while the other has been optimized for desktop.
 As a result, you have hidden these content blocks from the respective devices.

-When working with the editor in desktop design mode, any content that is hidden from that view will appear translucent.
+When working with the builder in desktop design mode, any content that is hidden from that view will appear translucent.

 In the example above, the logo on top is the one that is hidden from mobile.
 It appears as expected in this design mode as a result.
 However, the logo below is hidden from desktop - so the opacity of the content block has been removed so that you can easily identify which one is which, without needing to check the content settings.